What can affect your travel insurance policy?

 The Australian Government stresses the importance of travel insurance, and state the opinion that it is just important as a passport when you’re heading overseas.
-The Australian Government advises that you should purchase a travel insurance policy as soon as you’ve organised your holiday, as it could cover any costs that are incurred should you have to cancel last minute due to illness or disaster.
+The Australian Government advises that you should consider purchasing a travel insurance policy as soon as you’ve organised your holiday, and some overseas destinations now require travellers to hold travel insurance as a condition of entry.

-What are the factors affecting my travel insurance policy?
+What factors to consider for my travel insurance policy?

-Just as no two trips are the same, when you’re purchasing a travel insurance policy every type is different and dependant on a number of factors.
-We’ve taken a quick look at the main ones affecting your travel insurance policy, and what to be on the lookout for:
+Just as no two trips are the same, when you’re purchasing a travel insurance policy every type is different and dependent on a number of factors.
+We’ve taken a quick look at the main ones to consider when purchasing a travel insurance policy, and what to be on the lookout for:

-- Length of visit – This is pretty self-explanatory.
-The longer you’re away on a trip, the higher the chances for something that is out of your control to go wrong.
-The length of your visit is one of the main factors that is likely to affect how much your travel insurance policy costs.
+Length of visit –The longer you’re away on a trip, the higher the chances for something out of your control could go wrong.
+The length of your visit is one of the main factors that is likely to impact how much your travel insurance policy costs.
 It’s also important to be honest when you’re disclosing this information to insurers when buying the policy, otherwise you could find yourself caught out by something that happens when you’re not covered.

-- Places you’re planning to visit – The world is an amazing place, but unfortunately there are a lot of parts of it that aren’t as safe as others.
-It goes without saying that the need for travel insurance in countries where the likelihood of something going wrong is greater, and so your policy is likely to be more expensive.
+Places you’re planning to visit – The world is an amazing place, but unfortunately there are parts of it that aren’t as safe as others.
+It goes without saying that the need for travel insurance in countries where the likelihood of something going wrong is greater, and for that reason your policy is likely to be more expensive.